totherme/unstructured/README.md

 Note that all these methods will return another nosj.JSON object to the variable `morejson`.
 To do anything interesting, you'll probably want to get a golang value out of the nosj.JSON object, as documented in 'Getting Golang Values' below.
-Finally, notice that while `GetByPointer`'s return type includes an error (e.g. when the pointer does not exist in this nosj.JSON), the return type of `GetField` does not.
+Finally, notice that while `GetByPointer`'s return type includes an error (e.g. when the pointer does not exist in `myjson`), the return type of `GetField` does not.
 This allows `GetField` to be chained (and thus makes up for single-field names being significantly less expressive than JSON pointers), but does mean that `GetField` will panic in those occasions where